rbuj/FreeRouting/README.md

 ## Here are some instructions how to run the Freerouting project in the NetBeans IDE

-1. Go to the Java EA download web page and download and install JDK 9 EA http://jdk.java.net/9/, and download Development version of NetBeans IDE http://bits.netbeans.org/download/trunk/nightly/latest/
+1. Go to the Oracle Java download web page and download and install [JDK 9](http://www.oracle.com/technetwork/java/javase/downloads/index.html), and download [Development version of NetBeans IDE](http://bits.netbeans.org/download/trunk/nightly/latest/)
 2. Start the NetBeans IDE and select File | Open Project in the pull down menu and select freeroute project.
 3. Build the project.
 The router should run now.